mdortignacq/cs152project/index.md

 State-of-the-art in Risk Assessment Algorithms:

 - Correctional Offender Management Profiling for Alternative Sanctions (COMPAS): assigns risk scores to defedants using historical data in a process that is partially kept private by the company
-- Public Safety Assessment (PSA): uses a defendant's biographical information and criminal history to assign 3 risk scores: that they will be convicted for a new crime, that they will be convicted for a new violent crime, and that they will fail to appear in court.
+- Public Safety Assessment (PSA): uses a defendant's biographical information and criminal history to assign 3 risk scores - that they will be convicted for a new crime, that they will be convicted for a new violent crime, and that they will fail to appear in court.

 ![Image](https://www.mercy.edu/sites/default/files/styles/full_width_768px/public/2020-07/criminal-justice-307-advanced-criminal-law_822467_large.jpeg?itok=erDRPUCQ)